 We installed our Pollinator Planters in several locations to create habitat in diverse areas around town.
-Our work reached from east Portland's Lents Community Garden (pictured above) to northwest Portland's Forest Park (below).
+Our work reached from east Portland's Lents Community Garden (pictured above), south to the Milwaukie Winslow Food Forest, and northwest to Portland's Forest Park (below).

 Swarm Portland also attended dozens of community events to educate the public about ways to help save our bees.
 Education activities included booths at neighborhood street fairs including St Johns, Kenton, Alberta and Fremont.
 We also attended garden shows and farmers markets.